AlexCue987/talking-the-talk/postgres/USING-PARTITIONS-LESSONS-LEARNED.md

 And it takes two page reads to get to the row if the table is much smaller:
 <img src="images/three-pages.png" />

+* Less partitions: monthly, not daily.
+* Need more storage for faster queries - typical tradeoff, just like indexes.

 ### Con: More difficult to ensure uniqueness

 Without the ability to create a `UNIQUE` index, we cannot just write an `INSERT` and expect it to fail if the unique value already is in the table.
 We need to write a `WHERE` clause, and to up isolation level: